Shilajit Risks and Side Effects: Safe Use Tips

 - Monitor interactions: Shilajit may enhance iron absorption, so avoid with iron supplements if you have hemochromatosis.

-From Premium Jane, starting low and choosing purified Shilajit is key to safety.
-Stronglife emphasizes avoiding overdose to prevent pronounced side effects.
+Starting low and choosing purified Shilajit is key to safety, and avoiding overdose prevents more pronounced side effects.
 By following these tips, you can enjoy Shilajit's benefits safely.
 Vitadote provides dosage guidelines on our packaging and website for easy reference.

 Sub-Tip: Safe Dosage for Different Forms